daaaaande/auto_find_circ/README.md

 - hg19.fa
 - circbase.org known circular RNAs mapping file
 - all here listed .pl files in the same directory
+- for each run/sample: two reads.fastq.gz files, and a samplename to be handled by find_circ_auto.pl

 >> auto_automaker.pl is just a small wrapper for find_circ_auto.pl, wich in return is a wrapper for test2.pl and steptwo.pl wich are in return are scripts to simplify find_circ

- // for debugging: in the dir where either of the scripts is started, logfile_auto.log will be created that includes errormessages from every of these scripts
+ // for debugging: in the dir where either of the scripts is started, logfile_auto.log will be created that includes error messages from every of these scripts and additional information

 # three levels of automation:
   1. manually; perl test2.pl | perl steptwo.pl
   2. find_circ_auto.pl above scripts executed for one sample -> perl matrixmaker.pl needs to be done manually in each of the above cases with chosen sample(s)!
   3. auto_automaker.pl above scripts for multiple samples, makes one matrix.txt for each group if given in the auto_automaker input file